What are cultural values? Cultural competence

 Out of doors

-Having reached this final chapter, I realized that there was still a lot to say.
-Especially about what makes up the life of an American family outside of her home, or, as they say here, out of doors. ...
+When I reached this final chapter, I realized that there was still a lot I didn’t have time to talk about.
+Especially about what constitutes the life of an American family outside its home, or, as they say here, out of doors. ...

 Audit report

-The opinion is dated the date corresponding to the date of completion of the audit, and not earlier than the date of signing or approval of the financial statements.
+The report is dated on the date corresponding to the date of completion of the audit and not earlier than the date of signing or approval of the financial statements.
 The auditor's report is usually signed by...

 Send your good work in the knowledge base is simple.
 Use the form below